agu3rra/oauth-pyzure/readme.md

 # OAuth Pyzure (Work in progress...)
-A Python library for using and validating OAuth's client credentials flow (API to API) in Azure.
+A Python library for using and validating OAuth's [client credentials](https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/) grant type (API to API) in Azure.

 ## Install
 > $ pip install oauth-pyzure